 Replace bulb if one light is inoperative.
 Check fuses if multiple lights do not work.

 Inspect for leaks, damage and broken supports or hangers if there is an unusual noise.
 Exhaust leaks can allow carbon monoxide gas into the passenger compartment.

 If the battery is three years old or more, it should be tested and replaced, if necessary.
 Battery should be mounted and connection should be clean, tight and corrosion-free.
-Remember … every 3,000 miles you need to change engine oil and replace the filter, do multi-point inspection and rotate tires every other oil change for optimal tire life.
+Remember that every 3,000 miles you need to change engine oil and replace the filter, do a multi-point inspection and rotate tires every other oil change for optimal tire life.
 Knowing how to do basic car care and maintenance will not only help you lengthen the life of your car but most importantly keep your car safe to drive.

 George’s Auto Hospital has got you covered for all your auto maintenance service needs.